Fast and Effective Tips for Period Pain Relief

 - Nikki Gonda

-Another safe and effective way to boost magnesium levels is to use a magnesium oil like our Moon Boost 100% Magnesium Chloride Oil - this is particularly effective if you have cramps right now - spray magnesium oil onto your belly and massage it in.
+Another safe and effective way to boost magnesium levels is to use a magnesium oil - this is particularly effective if you have cramps right now - spray magnesium oil onto your belly and massage it in.

 Magnesium oil is my personal favourite way to easily boost my magnesium levels & help prevent cramps - plus if you're like me and don't like swallowing tablets - this is a great option.